Ultracold dipolar bosons trapped in atomtronic circuits: Introduction

-Previous studies with polar atoms in triple-well potentials have addressed different quantum phenomena such as Josephson-like dynamics \cite{TripleWellJosephson}, for one-dimensional aligned wells, and self-trapping \cite{PhysRevA.87.053620} in ring-shaped potentials.
+Previous studies with polar atoms in triple-well potentials have addressed different quantum phenomena for fixed polarization directions, such as Josephson-like dynamics \cite{TripleWellJosephson} and interaction-induced coherence~\cite{Fisher2010}, for one-dimensional aligned wells, and self-trapping \cite{PhysRevA.87.053620} in ring-shaped potentials.
 Moreover, protocols for controlling entanglement in similar circuits loaded with dipolar bosons have been proposed ~\cite{Wittmann2023,grun_protocol_2022}.

 In this work, we consider few dipolar bosons trapped in an equilateral triple-well potential in a two-dimensional setting.
-We investigate the static properties of the system by varying the polarization configuration along the in-plane directions and for different on-site and dipole-dipole interaction strengths, extending previous analysis \cite{gallemi2013}.
+We investigate the static properties of the system by varying the polarization configuration along the in-plane directions and for different on-site and dipole-dipole interaction strengths, extending a previous analysis done in three specific orientations \cite{gallemi2013}.
 We study how commensurable and non-commensurable filling affects the system, and examine how contact interaction drives the correlation between sites, average occupation, condensed fraction and entanglement spectrum.
+Beside the discussion of possible phases, here, we analyze the Schmidt gap as a function of the polarization angle.
+We show that in the fractional filling case there are angles for which, independently from the local interaction, there is large entanglement between the subsystems.

 This work is organized as follows: Section \ref{section:model} introduces the system and the extended Bose-Hubbard Hamiltonian.
 Section \ref{section:properties} presents the results obtained by diagonalization of the Hamiltonian for different sets of parameters.
 We discuss the average occupation of the sites for the ground state for different values of the interaction strengths as a function of the dipole orientation.
 We discuss the entanglement properties of the ground state in Section \ref{sec-entanglement}.
 In Section \ref{sect-energy} we calculate the degeneration of the ground state and the energy gap as a function of the polarization angle for different values of the interactions.
 Finally, Section \ref{section:conclusions} presents the conclusions.